Limited spots (3–5 riders). Next departure: October 2026.

 Dates & overview

-The Andean Highlands – 10-Day Expedition
+The Andes Highlands – 10-Day Expedition

-Key trip details at a glance — dates, duration, start/end point, and the altitude range that makes this expedition truly iconic.
+Key trip details at a glance: dates, duration, start/end point, and the altitude range that makes this expedition truly iconic.

 Next scheduled departure